Property Affordability Calculator

 Why does the calculator deduct buying costs from my savings?

 In addition to your deposit, you need to cover stamp duty, conveyancing fees, building inspections, and other settlement costs.
-These typically add 4–6% on top of the purchase price.
+These typically add 4 to 6% on top of the purchase price.
 The calculator uses approximately 7% of savings as a buffer for these costs, leaving the rest available as your deposit.

 What is LMI and when does it apply?